Supply Chain Intelligence

 DHL Group

-Disaster Response Teams (DRT)
+GoHelp — Disaster Response Teams (DRT)

-regional hubs — Singapore, Panama, Dubai, Bonn
+hubs on 5 continents — Singapore, Panama, Dubai, Johannesburg, Bonn

 Kuehne+Nagel & HELP Logistics